RubixML/ML/README.md

 ```

 ### Extra Tree
 An Extremely Randomized Classification Tree that splits the training set at a random point chosen among the maximum features.
-Extra Trees are useful in ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the "weak" classifier or they can be used on their own.
+Extra Trees are useful in Ensembles such as [Random Forest](#random-forest) or [AdaBoost](#adaboost) as the "weak" classifier or they can be used on their own.
 The strength of Extra Trees are computational efficiency as well as increasing variance of the prediction (if that is desired).

 ##### Supervised | Multiclass | Probabilistic | Persistable | Nonlinear